-Any leakage from a primary container would be detected through visual observation during Preventative Maintenance inspections performed on a monthly basis.
+Any leakage from a primary container would be detected through visual observation performed on a monthly basis.
 Any leak would be contained and readily detected by facility personnel before a discharge to navigable waters or adjoining shorelines could occur.
 Corrosion poses minimal risk of failure since drums are single-use and remain on site for a relatively short period of time (less than one year).
-The drum storage areas are also visually inspected monthly.
+The drum storage areas are inspected monthly.
 This is in accordance with accepted industry practice for drum storage and provides an effective means of verifying container integrity, as noted by EPA in the preamble to the SPCC rule in the Federal Register (67 FR 47042).